cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 left.

 A hardware keyboard can be used to type directly in OS4 and earlier devices (see "Keyboard mappings" at the end of this page).
-This is not available on OS5 devices; on thse the keyboard always controls the hardware keys.
+This is not available on OS5 devices; on these the keyboard always controls the hardware keys.

 On browsers that support the necessary APIs the clipboard can be shared with